Visit San Luis Obispo’s unique museums

-The San Luis Obispo Kids Museum
+Museums San Luis Obispo

-—San Luis Obispo offers some of the best and most varied museums in the area for history, art, local culture, events and activities for all ages.
-Each museum provides a special view of the region’s history, and culture.
+—San Luis Obispo offers some of the best and most varied museums in the area for history, art, local culture, events, and activities for all ages.
+Each museum provides a special view of the region’s history and culture.
 In San Luis Obispo, there’s a museum for every interest.

 San Luis Obispo Museum of Art